UlinProject/REDBOXMINI5-ARMBIAN/README.md

 </div>

-<b><i>!!ATTENTION!!</i></b>

-<b><i>WARNING: The data in this repository is experimental and may contain errors.
-I do not provide ready-made assemblies; it is up to the user to decide whether to use this data or not, to collect an image to run third-party software or not.</i></b>

-<b><i>WARNING: This repository was originally developed only for V1, later only the V2 version was added.
-Versions with less RAM and permanent memory and a different processor were not considered.</i></b>
+<b><i>Important: The data in this repository is experimental and may contain errors.
+This repository was developed primarily for devices with V1 and V2 specifications.
+Devices with less RAM and permanent memory, or different processors, are not currently supported.</b></i>

+<b><i>Important: Users are solely responsible for making decisions about using this data and for collecting images to run third-party software.</b></i>

 ### Board versions